DJanota/git-Redux-19.7/README.md

 To learn more about Flow, check out its documentation.

+Adding a Router
+Create React App doesn't prescribe a specific routing solution, but React Router is the most popular one.

+To add it, run:

+npm install --save react-router-dom
+Alternatively you may use yarn:

+yarn add react-router-dom
+To try it, delete all the code in src/App.js and replace it with any of the examples on its website.
+The Basic Example is a good place to get started.

+Note that you may need to configure your production server to support client-side routing before deploying your app.

 Adding Custom Environment Variables
 Note: this feature is available with react-scripts@0.2.3 and higher.